coccola/Warframe-Daily-Tribute-Table/README.md

 # This Project
 In the **Warframe** online game published by **Digital Extremes**, a reward is earned on the first login of a day, and the rewards increase according to the amount of days logged in.
-This project's objective is creating a table (PDF file) that shows how the rewards increase with login days.
+The objective of this project is creating a table (PDF file) that shows how the rewards increase with login days.

 # Considerations
 * Only the rewards that increase with login days are listed; there are other possible rewards.